Bounteous-Inc/Magento-Multi-Location-Inventory/README.md

  - uses Magento to manage their inventory levels across multiple warehouses (even if they aren’t restricted in where they ship).
  - SKUs overlap between store views and represent different products.
 This isn't advised.

-Multi Location Inventory does not support the following situations out of the box, but it is likely a good starting point if...
- - Client ships from multiple locations, has no restrictions on where each warehouse ships to, and has a reason to store inventory data separately in Magento (e.g. shipping quotes depend on inventory location)
+Multi Location Inventory does not support the following situations out of the box, but it is likely a good starting point if you ship from multiple locations, have no restrictions on where each warehouse ships to, and have a reason to store inventory data separately in Magento (e.g. shipping quotes depend on inventory location)

 ##Installation